by Russell Noga | Updated November 13th, 2023

 These “gaps” include items such as:

-Unlike the parts of Medicare such as Part A, B, and D, Medicare supplements are “plans”, and are designated by plan letters that run A – N.
+Unlike the parts of Medicare such as Part A, B, and D, Medicare supplements are “plans”, and are designated by plan letters that run A – N. Many people stick to popular Medigap Plans such as Plan F, G, and N due to the outstanding coverage and relatively low premiums.

 These plans are offered by private insurance companies, and the benefits of each plan are standardized by Medicare.
 This means that regardless of which company you obtain your plan from, they all must offer the same benefits within each plan letter.